artix41/awesome-transfer-learning/README.md

 # Libraries

-No good library for the moment.
+No good library for the moment (as far as I know).
 If you're interested in a project of creating a generic transfer learning/domain adaptation library, please let me know.